Just Annoying!: The Last Jaffa

 While watching a James Bond movie (presumably a repeat of The Spy Who Loved Me) at the cinema stuck behind a lady with tall hair, Andy loses his last Jaffa and annoys a lot of people while finding it.
 He is accused of being a thief and a pervert while looking for his Jaffa, and has security called on him.
 He uses a variety of spy-inspired strategies to eventually avoid the people in the movie trying to catch him.
 Eventually, to escape the crush of people after him, Andy jumps through the screen and finds many Jaffas, along with other candy, found left over on the floor from people's past times at the theater.

 Swinging on the Clothesline

-Andy spends a lot of time trying to breaking the clothesline speed record, which annoys his parents a lot.
-To make sure Andy stops, Dad trades a huge dog with Sooty (the family pet) and leaves it to guard the clothesline.
-Andy uses bait to get the dog to swing him around.
-Going too fast to hold on, Andy lets go, flying into the kitchen window.
+Andy spends a lot of time trying to break the clothesline speed record.
+This annoys his parents a lot, due to Andy constantly breaking said closeline many times and forcing them to by a new one every time he breaks it.
+In order to make sure Andy stops this behavior, Dad trades a huge dog called Spot with Sooty (the family pet) and leaves it to guard the clothesline.
+Andy uses a fluffy cat toy (from Jen's room) as bait and while the dog was busy destroying it, he clips a collar around the dog and hangs on to the opposite corner of the line so the dog cannot reach him.
+In order to get the dog to swing him around and stop attacking the cat toy, he insults the dog's parents calling the father a "sewer rat" and the mother a "chihuahua".
+Suddenly going much too fast to hold on, Andy ends up letting go of the line, straight towards the kitchen window.
 The last spoken line is said by Andy: "If the window doesn't kill me, my parents will."

+Reception

+According to Publishers Weekly, Just Joking! and Just Annoying! "should tickle readers' funny bones".

+While reviewing the audiobook narrated by Stig Wemyss, AudioFile called Griffiths "modern Australian Dennis the Menace".
+They noted that the book's title "can refer to Andy's outrageous antics or to the audio presentation itself", which they state "will appeal more to children than to their listening parents".